 Example: Release your final test during your institution's scheduled final tests week.

-If you set a folder for release on a specific date, students can't expand or view the contents in the folder until that date.
-After that date, if all the contents have no date restrictions, students can view everything in the folder.
+If you set a folder for release on a specific date, students can't expand or view the contents in the folder until that date, even if you make the folder visible before students have access.
+After the release date, if all the contents have no date restrictions, students can view everything in the folder.

 On the Course Content page, you can access the visibility setting for each item and folder in your content list.
 You can release an item or folder when a student achieves a certain score on an item or gradebook column in your course.
 You can also find visibility settings at the top of your screen when you open course content items.